SpinGo/blog/SpinGo-Scala-Choice/blog.md

 ![](img/scala.gif)

-At SpinGo, we've been building our software on Scala, a staticly-typed, multi-paridigm programming language for the JVM.
-We've enjoyed it and would like to share out experience.
+At SpinGo, we've been building our software on Scala, a staticly-typed, multi-paradigm programming language for the JVM.
+We've enjoyed it and would like to share our experience.

 # Why did we choose Scala?